devleaks/cockpitdecks-docs/docs/Installation.md

 To report an issue with Cockpitdecks, you should always include the `XPPython3.log` file created in the X-Plane folder.
 Cockpitdecks also create a `cockpitdecks.log` files with more information in the directory you started your script from.

 The level of information produced in the file is controlled by the logging level parameter. (info=some information and warnings, debug=a lot of information for debugging purpose, your XPPython3.log file may grow quite large.)
 The parameter is available at the global plugin level (the entire plugin will report all messages), or can be set at a Cockpitdecks internal module level to pin point issues.

+# Termination

+Cockpitdecks is designed to terminates cleanly.
+All requested datarefs monitoring are cancelled, connections are closed, all threads are terminated and joined cleanly.
+However, it may sometimes take a few seconds before a thread terminates.
+For example, if a thread is meant to run every 30 seconds, it may be necessary to wait a full 30 seconds before the thread notices the termination request and quits.
+Longer threads (above 30 seconds or a minute) check periodically for termination request.

+If necessary, pressing ++ctrl+c++ several time in the main window will stop Cockpitdecks completely right away.